-Bass River State Forest, located in southern New Jersey, offers acre after acre of secluded pine forest for you to explore.
-You’ll find over 10 miles of hiking trails leading throughout the forests, with a wide range of wildlife that calls the park home.
-You can also connect to the 50-mile long Batona trail if you are up for a real challenge.
+Those looking to surround themselves in nature should not miss New Jersey's oldest state forest.
+Bass River State Forest, located an hour from Philadelphia, Pensylvania, offers acre after acre of secluded pine forest for visitors to explore.
+You’ll find over 10 miles of hiking trails leading through this Civilian Conservation Corps era forest, along with a wide range of wildlife that calls the park home.
+You can also connect to the 50-mile long Batona Trail if you are up for a real challenge.

 If you plan on RV camping, you can choose from two campgrounds conveniently located on-site, one north of the lake and one south of it.
-Both give you easy access to the lake, as well as all of the hiking trails.
+Though you won't find any hookups at the campgrounds, guests have access to restrooms with showers, drinking water, and laundry facilities.
+Both campgrounds give you easy access to the lake, as well as all of the hiking trails.

 RV Rentals in Bass River State Park